-The Independent Internal Audit Department, by means of periodic assessments, ensures that the identification procedures and risk management applied by Management are sufficient, that the Internal Control System operates effectively and that information provided to the BoD relative to the Internal Control System, is reliable and of good quality.
+The Independent Internal Audit Department, by means of periodic assessments, field and administrative audits, ensures that the identification procedures and risk management applied by Management are sufficient, that the Internal Control System operates effectively and that information provided to the BoD relative to the Internal Control System, is reliable and of good quality.
+In addition, the Internal Audit Department acts in line with the recommendations provided by the HP Group Internal Audit Department and is responsible for their implementation.

-In order to strengthen internal controls and business processes, at the proposal of the Internal Audit Department, 10 new internal procedures in relation to operational, commercial and financial management were adopted in 2018.
+In order to strengthen internal controls and business processes, at the proposal of the Internal Audit Department, 9 new internal procedures were adopted in 2019: 3 in the field of operational management and secondary transport, 2 in the field of commercial management, 2 in the field of financial and credit management, 1 in the field of safety, and 1 in the field of human resources management.